 630 Weaver Dairy Rd #101, Chapel Hill, NC 27514

-And that concludes my ultimate Chapel Hill restaurant list!
+And that concludes my list of the best restaurants of Chapel Hill!
 Thank you so much for following along!
 I have been grateful to a few readers who have guided me to a few delicious gems in Chapel Hill and hope I returned the favor with this post!
+If you want to read yet another Chapel Hill gem, check out my feature on Honeysuckle Tea House.

 Now it’s your turn!
 Did I miss any of your favorites in Chapel Hill?
 Please let me know in the comments!